jieun-lee/ice-cream-game/README.md

-# ice-cream-game
+# Ice Cream Game
-See INSTRUCTIONS.pdf for instructions on how to play my original board game!
+* See INSTRUCTIONS.pdf for instructions on how to play my original board game!
+* View the Java code, or use the jar file to run the application.
-Only a few keyboard controls are needed: 1, 2, and spacebar.
+* Only a few keyboard controls are needed: 1, 2, and spacebar.
-Enjoy!
+* Enjoy!